ro-double-b/RPFantasyDR_S9/open-items.md

-[x] make a page that can be displayed while server is running (night of episode and day of toot/boot) [x] queen pictures need to stay consistent when window is sized down [x] update modal for submission bc right now it is just for one day
+[x] make a page that can be displayed while server is running (night of episode and day of toot/boot) [x] queen pictures need to stay consistent when window is sized down [x] update modal for submission bc right now it is just for one day [x] UPDATE FOR MOBILE WARNING
+[x] UPDATE DATABASE
+[x] link mobile page to the rest of document now that is ready [x] add a ranking on the database

 ===> BEFORE DEPLOYMENT MUST HAVES
-[ ] UPDATE DATABASE
 [ ] SECURITY
-[ ] GET USER OUT OF SCOPE
+[ ] restrict various characters in username and password [ ] GET USER OUT OF SCOPE

 [ ] test modals
-[ ] restrict various characters in username and password [ ] link mobile page to the rest of document now that is ready [ ] test out mobile site
+[ ] test out mobile site
-[ ] selection boxes need to stay consistent
+[ ] check to make sure new tables are in database

 [ ] do a run though of the season, with what you expect/test cases [ ] ranking css descriptions should not be em, similar to others [ ] update ranking secion description
-[ ] add a ranking on the database
 [ ] update signup function to let users know that other users can see their username [ ] re-do the pictures!
 [ ] other updates to css